slatedocs/slate/source/includes/_endpoint-dataset.md

 When PATCHing, you may include only the keys that are being modified, or you may send the complete entity.
 As long as the keys that cannot be modified via PATCH here are not modified, the request will succeed.

+##### Changing dataset ownership

+If you are the current editor of a dataset you can change its owner by PATCHing the `owner` attribute witht he URL of the new owner.

+Only Users, Teams or Projects can be set as owners of a dataset.

+* Users: New owner needs to be advanced users to be owner of a dataset.
+* Teams: Authenticated user needs to be a member of the team.
+* Projects: Authenticated user needs to have edit permissions on the project.

 #### DELETE